PIH/omrs-advapacs-mediator/README.md

   startup, and its channel/endpoint entries have been removed from `mediatorConfig.json`.
 Each disabled spot is marked with a matching comment — re-enable all three once this path is ready to test.
-- **End-to-end order creation against AdvaPACS's real sandbox is still being worked through.** A sequence of `ServiceRequest` validation errors has been fixed one at a time (subject reference shape, `encounter`/ `requester`, concept coding, occurrence type, accession-number coding, imaging modality, ...) — as of this writing, that process isn't yet confirmed complete.
-Check `orderRelay.js`'s inline comments (and recent git history) for the current state; remove this bullet once a full order round-trips successfully.
 - **The outbound AdvaPACS channel is `authType: "public"` — deliberately, not an oversight.** The inbound channel (OpenMRS/poller → mediator) has real OpenHIM Client auth (`authType: "private"`, an `openmrs` Client created by